vcwebio/modeco.package.schema_registry_sasl/README.md

 # `package.kafka_rest` - ModEco

-Modeco Confluent Schema Registry to cloud package.
+Modeco Confluent Schema Registry package, with SASL authentication.
 See `conteco.docs.overview` for more information on the ModEco ecosystem.

 ## Structure